LiskArchive/lisk-legacy-docs/start.md

 #### What is a blockchain application?

 Blockchain applications are applications that communicate with a blockchain network in the background.
 This blockchain network can be used as decentralized database layer to create, read, update or delete data within the system.

+A **pure blockchain application** has no central data storage at all, and all information that is needed to perform its actions is actually stored within the blockchain itself.

+A **hybrid blockchain application** may have certain data stored inside of a blockchain, but might additionally use centralized data storage solutions in certain areas.

+#### And why do I need it?

+As described in [What is a blockchain application?](#what-is-a-blockchain-application), blockchain application don't really offer new features, that centralized applications don't already have.

+What distincts them is the level of trust, the user needs to have in the maintainers of the particular application.

+Depending on the use case and service that the application is offering, users could have an interest in trustless interaction with an application.
+If you plan to develop an application, that is putting a lot of power into the maintainers hands, it could be a trustbuilding decision to develop these crucial parts as part of a blockchain application.

 #### How to build a blockchain application